Binky vs Folder Actions

 When you want bespoke logic, integration with other scripting targets, and zero extra binaries — and maintenance time is cheap for you.

-Choose Binky for no-code calm
+Choose Binky for no-code Routines

 | Binky | Folder Actions | |